yazi-rs/yazi-rs.github.io/docs/plugins/utils.md

 Get the name of the user group:

-- `gid`: Optional, the group id of the user, which is an integer.
-If not set, it will use the current user's group id.
+- `gid`: Optional, the group ID of the user, which is an integer.
+If not set, it will use the current user's group ID.

 Returns the name of the current group, which is a string if successful; otherwise, `nil`.